Wesley Church History

 Tour of the Church

 The Narthex is dedicated to the Rev. Arthur W. Preston (d.
 1985), sixth superintendent of Wesley Mission.
 Under his guidance, the Mission greatly expanded its social services.
-He also was a campaigner for world peace.
-The plaque near the entrance to the Hoban Chapel gives details.
 On the walls of the Narthex are two paintings by Rupert Bunny (1864-1947).
 “The Prodigal Son” (Luke 15:11-32) and “Abraham’s Sacrifice” (Genesis 22:1-14).
 These were given to Wesley Church in 1934.
 The southwest porch is in memory of Dr. J.F.
 Wilkinson, a member of Wesley Church.
 A single window on the west wall shows St Luke, physician and author of the third gospel.

 The Hoban Chapel was added to the church in 1933 in memory of the Rev. Samel J. Hoban, third superintendent of the Mission.
 The Communion table was given in his memory by his friends in Ballarat.
 Three windows commemorate aspects of his life.